-There is a lot of misinformation about the new lease accounting rules.
+There is a lot of misinformation regarding the new lease accounting standards.
 We have summarized ASC 842 and IFRS 16 in another blog, but this post will address the biggest misconceptions about the lease accounting updates.

-The first prevalent myth is that all leases will be capitalized, or recorded on the balance sheet with an asset an a liability.
-While it is true that the vast majority of leases will be capitalized under the proposed lease accounting rules, there are some exceptions.
+The first prevalent myth is that all leases must be capitalized, or recorded on the balance sheet with an asset an a liability.
+While it is true that the vast majority of leases require capitalization under the proposed lease accounting rules, there are some exceptions.
 Leases with a term equal to or less than 12 months will be exempt from capitalization.
 In those instances, the leases will continue to be straight-lined, similar to the current rules on accounting for operating leases.

-Under ASC 840 and the old lease accounting rules, lease capitalization was only required for capital leases.
-However the new lease standards require that operating leases also be capitalized.
-This is why a capital lease will now be referred to as a finance lease under ASC 842 as well as under IFRS 16.
+Under ASC 840 and the old lease accounting rules, capitalization was only required on capital leases.
+However, the new lease standards require that operating leases are also capitalized, which is why capital leases will now be referred to as finance leases under both ASC 842 and IFRS 16.

-Under FASB’s proposed rules, there is absolutely no exemption for low value assets.
-Any assets that are leased would be subject to capitalization under the new lease rules, except if the lease term is less than or equal to 12 months as stated above.
+Under FASB’s rules, there is absolutely no exemption for low value assets.
+Any assets that are leased would be subject to capitalization under the new lease rules, except, as stated above, if the lease term is less than or equal to 12 months.

 The IASB, on the other hand, has an optional lessee exemption for leases of assets with a value of $5,000 or less when new, even if the leases are material in aggregate.
-Once again, the low value exemption applies to IFRS 16 and not GAAP.
+Once again, the low value exemption only applies to IFRS 16.

-Myth 3: the new lease rules will cause an increase in debt
+3. The new lease accounting rules will cause an increase in debt

-However, this is another instance in which there is a significant difference between the FASB and IASB rules.
-Under IFRS 16, all leases will be treated as finance leases, and those liabilities will be classified as debt.
+This is another instance in which there is a significant difference between the FASB and IASB rules.
+IFRS 16 states that all leases are to be treated as finance leases, and those liabilities will be classified as debt.